 7. Client-side Rendering

 There are no common settings to fix with Client-Side Rendering.
-If your sites are shown “Good” in the search console, we can safely ignore these setups.
+If your WordPress shows “Good” in the search console, we can safely ignore these setups.

 In a worst-case scenario like running a resource-hungry WooCommerce site, this client-side rendering can be instrumental and analyze the site to find the critical issues.